cicero78M/Cicero_V2/docs/satbinmas_official_accounts.md

-`src/model/satbinmasOfficialMediaModel.js` exposes `upsertMedia` for the main metadata plus `replaceHashtagsForMedia` and `replaceMentionsForMedia` to refresh the normalized references on each run. `satbinmasOfficialAccountModel` now includes `findActiveByClientAndPlatform` to load active Instagram handles per client, ensuring the media ingestion process only touches live accounts.【F:src/model/satbinmasOfficialMediaModel.js†L1-L117】【F:src/model/satbinmasOfficialAccountModel.js†L5-L27】
+`src/model/satbinmasOfficialMediaModel.js` exposes `upsertMedia` for the main metadata plus `replaceHashtagsForMedia` and `replaceMentionsForMedia` to refresh the normalized references on each run.
+Stale rows are removed per-account via `deleteMissingMediaForDate`, which deletes any media for the current fetch date whose `media_id`/`code` no longer appear in the latest crawl (cascading hashtags/mentions automatically). `satbinmasOfficialAccountModel` now includes `findActiveByClientAndPlatform` to load active Instagram handles per client, ensuring the media ingestion process only touches live accounts.【F:src/model/satbinmasOfficialMediaModel.js†L1-L158】【F:src/model/satbinmasOfficialAccountModel.js†L5-L27】

 `src/service/satbinmasOfficialMediaService.js` orchestrates the end-to-end
 fetch: it validates the client, loads active Instagram accounts, pulls the current-day posts from RapidAPI via `fetchInstagramPosts`, filters by `taken_at`, and upserts metadata plus hashtag/mention rows.
-It returns a summary of inserts vs. updates and captures errors per account for operator messaging.
-The WhatsApp dirrequest menu now includes option **3️⃣7️⃣** to trigger this service for a chosen client/username and respond with a per-account recap and a total row.【F:src/service/satbinmasOfficialMediaService.js†L1-L172】【F:src/handler/menu/dirRequestHandlers.js†L1928-L1999】【F:src/handler/menu/dirRequestHandlers.js†L2299-L2392】
+After each account is processed the service collects the returned `media_id`/`code` set and removes any `satbinmas_official_media` rows for the same fetch date that were not present, relying on cascade deletes to purge hashtags/mentions for removed records.
+It returns a summary of inserts vs. updates vs. deletions and captures errors per account for operator messaging.
+The WhatsApp dirrequest menu now includes option **3️⃣7️⃣** to trigger this service for a chosen client/username and respond with a per-account recap and a total row.【F:src/service/satbinmasOfficialMediaService.js†L1-L206】【F:src/handler/menu/dirRequestHandlers.js†L1928-L1999】【F:src/handler/menu/dirRequestHandlers.js†L2299-L2392】

 ## Model Layer
 `src/model/satbinmasOfficialAccountModel.js` provides the data-access helpers